Career coaches on the biggest mistakes people make in the job search

 What does this look like in practice?
 Foss recommends digging into job boards and companies’ careers pages.
 Pull a few postings, and find the themes and criteria that keep coming up.
 “For instance, if you pull five job descriptions and four of them indicate in some form that they need someone who can solve complex problems and navigate ambiguity—and you can absolutely do these things—then you need to make it clear very quickly on your résumé that this is you.”

-Mistake 3: Not Looking at the Big Picture
+Mistake 3: Not looking at the big picture

 With that said, don’t forget about all of the skills that you bring to the table.
 “The biggest mistake smart people make during their job search is not looking at their experience in a holistic way,” says Dorianne St Fleur, a career strategist and the founder of Your Career Girl, a career development agency for black women.
 “While it may seem like a no-brainer to solely focus on your project management experience if you’re applying for a project management role, consider highlighting the complementary skills you bring to the table as well.”

 For example, she explains, if you’re a project manager who also has experience in web design and operations management—and those skills are relevant to a specific role—find a way to highlight them.
 “Showcasing how your specific background allows you to bring a new perspective to your work will help you stand out among the hundreds of job seekers vying for the same position,” she explains.
-Just make sure to make it feel like a value-add, not a random sidebar of your career.
+Just make sure to make it feel like a value add, not a random sidebar of your career.
 “It’s your job to connect the dots.”

 Another part of your job?
 Showing a company what you can do for them, not vice versa.
 “One of the biggest mistakes even the savviest job seekers make is they put too much emphasis on what they want,” explains Emily Liou, career happiness coach and founder of CultiVitae.
 “When asked, ‘Why do you want to work here?’ or ‘Why are you interested in this role?’… they may catch themselves stating, ‘I want to grow and am ready for greater challenges.'”